kalgoritmi/pycongr25/talk.md

 <div v-click class="mt-2 p-2 border rounded-xl bg-yellow-50 bg-opacity-75">
 Why global patching does not work?

-1. `from io import FileIO` creates a local reference to `FileIO` in the `example_with_dep` module.
+1. `from io import FileIO` binds local reference to `FileIO` in the `example_with_dep` module.
 2. Our patch targets `io.FileIO`, but `read_file` uses the local reference.
 3. We would have to patch before importing or `reload(example_with_dep)` - both not a good practice.

 </div>

 <!--
+But how to actually replace the real object with a test double?

+In the case of a function that owns the dependency, we need to use `mock.patch` and patch the imported name where the dependency is being used.

-By default `mock.patch` replaces the object with a `MagicMock`.
+By default `mock.patch`, replaces the object with a `MagicMock`.

-You can provide your own mock object with the `new` argument.
+But you can provide your own mock object with the `new` argument.

+--

+Note that patching globally at the place `FileIO` is defined does not work.
+Why is that though? [bullets]

+--
 -->

 ---

-# Alternative: replace with Dependency Injection
+# Better way: use Dependency Injection
-If function we are testing expects the dependency as an argument.
+If the function we are testing expects the dependency as an argument.
 <br/> ➡️ pass the `MagicMock` instead, no need to use `mock.patch`

 <div class="twocol -mt-2">